CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 CEIAG will therefore contribute to raising pupil achievement, help students focus on their longer-term career ambitions and ensure an equality of opportunity for all.

-At The Deepings School we provide a comprehensive CEIAG programme to students in every year group and this includes aspects of work related learning, enterprise education, option choices and information surrounding RPA (raising of the participation age).
-Students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non University post 18 pathways.
+At The Deepings School we provide a comprehensive CEIAG programme to students in every year group and of all abilities and this includes aspects of work related learning, enterprise education, option choices and information surrounding RPA (raising of the participation age).
+Students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non University post 18 pathways, as are our SEND students, working closely with our internal additional needs team and external providers.

 Most people spend many years of their life in a working environment and it is important to equip our students with the necessary skills for them to career plan and know how and where to access impartial and unbiased information.
-Developing key enterprise and employability skills are important and we are pleased to have been selected as a National Citizen Service Champion School, for our student participation.
+Developing key enterprise and employability skills are important and we are pleased to have been selected as a National Citizen Service Champion School, for our student participation of the programme.This activity enables students to further develop their skills and provides opportunities for them to work within their community, having a direct positive impact.

 The Careers programme is developed in consideration of the CDI (Career Development Institute) framework and the Gatsby Report's benchmarks.
 Three key areas are: